abpy/improved-sapling-tree-generator/README.md

 * New default tree with better starting settings
 * added operator to generate multiple trees

+* (3/25/18) 3 commits
+  * Unicode fix
+  * Down angle now works to set the trunk angle
+  * Automatically save backup of previous settings

+In case of exiting or crash a preset is saved.
+To recover the previous tree this must be loaded immediately or it will be overwritten

 ###### New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree
 * Option to grow branches in rings, like pine trees